matpow2/cuwo/README.md

 C++.
 It currently has the best protocol coverage among all the server projects out there, and has features like

-* Cross-platform support (Windows, Mac OS X, Linux, FreeBSD, what have you)
+* Cross-platform support (Linux, Windows, Mac OS X, FreeBSD, what have you)
 * File/console logging
 * MOTD message
 * Scripting (see the minimal welcome.py example)